 Fed Up with Fatigue is a blog by journalist Donna Gregory Burch devoted to helping those with fibromyalgia and chronic fatigue syndrome (ME/CFS).
 Donna is an award-winning journalist who was diagnosed with fibromyalgia after several years of unexplained symptoms.

-EDS Awareness, also known as "Chronic Pain Partners," is a non-profit organization focused on Ehlers-Danlos Syndrome and associated disorders such as POTs, dysautonomia, Chiari, and Mast Cell Activation.
-Their primary mission is setting up local EDS support groups worldwide and EDS awareness training through educational webinars by EDS experts.
+EDS Awareness, also known as "Chronic Pain Partners," is a non-profit organization focused on Ehlers-Danlos Syndrome and associated disorders such as POTs, dysautonomia, Chiari and Mast Cell Activation.
+Their primary mission is setting up local EDS support groups worldwide and EDS awareness training through educational webinars.

 Give Pain a Voice is a non-profit based in Toronto, Canada that advocates and champions for the rights of chronic pain patients.
 It's goal is to educate doctors and the public on the epidemic of chronic pain, and draw awareness to a devastating disease that affects 1 in 4 North Americans.